AFRA AND TOBIA SCARPA

 Between the desks of the IUAV University of Venice; Tobia Scarpa and Afra Bianchin fell in love.
 Both graduating on the same day in 1957, their love story quickly blossomed into a creative partnership that spanned five decades, across architecture, restoration, exhibition design, graphics and teaching.

+At the peak of their professional careers the Scarpa’s experience unimaginable family sorrow.
+The couple lost both of their sons, Sebastiano and Nicolò, in two separate car accidents during the 1990s.
+Leaving them with their only surviving daughter, Carlotta.
 In the wake of this tragedy, the couple continued working, albeit outside of the public eye.
 Secluded in their design studio, they released only three more designs – lamps for Fabbian in the late 1990s and early 2000s, and the Saturnina (1998) and Galeto (2001).
 Today, Afra and Tobia Scarpa’s designs are no longer in production.
 The rare pieces produced by the couple during the 60s and 70s can be found in some private residences and auction houses.
 Some are also exhibited in prominent museums ranging from MoMA in New York and the Louvre Museum in Paris.

 KEY DESIGNS: